 So with all this in mind, we can now move on to some methods you can use to help streamline your business!

-Now I image you are familiar with brainstorming, we have all brainstormed at one point or another, it’s the quick to go to method when we need to generate some ideas.
+Now I imagine you are familiar with brainstorming, we have all brainstormed at one point or another, it’s quick to go to method when we need to generate some ideas.
 In case you are unfamiliar with brainstorming, I will explain.
-First of all grab a piece of paper, if you’ve got a lot of ideas brewing in your head make sure you have a big piece of paper and if you’re a colour-coordinating kind of person, now is your time to shine!
-Next it’s time to pick a process to brainstorm about, you can either use one of the ones I’ve listed above or pick one of your own and write it in the centre of the page.
-From there start generating ideas around this subject, draw a line from the centre topic and ask your team what ideas they have, how they feel about it, what problems could arise and make sure you write everything down.
+First of all grab a piece of paper, if you’ve got a lot of ideas brewing in your head make sure you have a big piece of paper and if you’re a color-coordinating kind of person, now is your time to shine!
+Next, it’s time to pick a process to brainstorm about, you can either use one of the ones I’ve listed above or pick one of your own and write it in the center of the page.
+From there start generating ideas around this subject, draw a line from the center topic and ask your team what ideas they have, how they feel about it, what problems could arise and make sure you write everything down.

 If you don’t want to start with a brainstorming team activity, why not highlight the issue or process with your team and ask them to go off on their own to create a brainstorm to a deadline.
 Once complete you could then all return as a team and they can read out their ideas to one another, creating a much larger brainstorm on a piece of paper containing everyone’s ideas.
 This method is good if you have shy people in your team who are less inclined to speak up impulsively in front of other people.